 Class A Marijuana Microbusinesses

-- Purchasing/obtaining mature plants from other licensed growers;
+- Purchasing/obtaining mature plants from other licensed growers; and

-- The ability to utilize an outside processor;
+- The ability to utilize an outside processor.

 300 Plant Cap

-Mature Plant Purchases From Licensed Growers
+Mature Plant Purchases from Licensed Growers

 Utilization of Outside Licensed Processors

-To fix this issue, the proposed laws will allow class A microbusiness licensees to purchase mature plants from licensed caregivers, as well as any individual or patient grower over 21.
+To fix this issue, the proposed rules will allow class A microbusiness licensees to purchase mature plants from licensed caregivers, as well as any individual or patient grower over 21.
 This will allow caregivers to have a more legitimate and concrete outlet for their product in the legal cannabis industry.

-The impending changes represent a recognition from the MRA that the Michigan microbusiness has been over burdened with the limitations of the regular license.
+The impending changes represent a recognition from the MRA that the Michigan microbusiness has been overburdened with the limitations of the regular license.
 Establishing a Class A Microbusiness license and granting it the larger scaled privileges it needs to stay competitive with the other cannabis businesses is the exact leveling of the playing field for small businesses that the microbusiness was meant for.